memberapp/memberapp.github.io/README.md

 out [the contribution guidelines](CONTRIBUTING.md) and [open issues](https://github.com/memberapp/memberapp.github.io/issues)

-To get started locally simply open `index.html` in Firefox or Chrome, that's it.
+To get started locally, simply open `index.html` in Firefox or Chrome, that's it.

-Alternatively, the client can also be hosted directly from github pages, by going to **Settings > Github Pages**
+Alternatively, the client can also be hosted directly from github pages, by going to **Settings > Github Pages**  from a forked version

 A more roust way is to serve the directory as a web-page via node or python: